 The OME Consortium includes laboratories in the UK, France, Italy, and the USA.
 Developers in a number of these laboratories are currently funded by a Wellcome Trust Strategic Award (see the OME Teams page for further details).
 As well as contributing to the core OME codebase and documentation, some of these labs are working on integrating additional functions and modules with OMERO:

 FLIMfit is an OMERO client developed by Prof Paul French's laboratory at Imperial College London, designed to facilitate viewing and analysis of FLIM data.
-NEW VERSION AVAILABLE now with Bio-Formats built in
+Version 4.12.1 now available for OMERO 5.2 compatibility

 OMERO.biobank is an extension of OMERO allowing it to work with non-image data, developed by Dr Gianluigi Zanetti's laboratory at the Center for Advanced Studies, Research and Development in Sardinia.

 OMERO.webtagging is a collection of tag-based tools to extend the OMERO.web client, to automate the application of tags to images, and allow searching by tags, developed by Douglas Russell in Dr Ilan Davis' laboratory, Micron at the University of Oxford UK.
 Version 1.2.0 now available for OMERO 5.1 compatibility

 OMERO.csvtools is a script-based tool for mass tagging operations, developed by Spencer Shorte's laboratory at Imagopole, Institut Pasteur Paris, France.
 Latest version is OMERO 5.1 compatible